zzzprojects/learn-orm/tutorials/architecture/repository-pattern/create-repository.md

  - You can implement a single repository for all entity types, or one for each type.
  - If you implement one for each type, you can use separate classes, a generic base class and derived classes, or an abstract base class and derived classes.
  - You can include business logic in your repository or restrict it to data access logic.
- - You can also build an abstraction layer into your database context class by using `IDbSet` interfaces there instead of `DbSet` types for your entity sets.
+ - You can also build an abstraction layer into your database context class using `IDbSet` interfaces instead of `DbSet` types for your entity sets.
  - The approach to implementing an abstraction layer shown in this tutorial is one option for you to consider, not a recommendation for all scenarios and environments.

 ## Create Author Repository Class